 BIG Maths forms an integral part of BIG Fridays here at Kings Meadow!
 In Years 2-6 children complete a skills check to practise working with number.
 During the first session in the morning children complete the activity.
 The children use prompt booklets to remind them of strategies they can use to calculate the correct answers.

 In the afternoon the children work in groups to go over concepts to help them improve the skills that they found the hardest.

 To motivate the children, the results are banded; red, yellow or green.
 This is then tracked and all children aim towards ‘Going Green’.
 The skills check has helped give children confidence and essential time to consolidate number skills they have been learning.

-Times Tables Awards - New for Spring 2016!
+Times Tables Awards

 As you may be aware from the media and our school website the importance of times tables in the mathematics curriculum has been given greater emphasis and importance since the new curriculum was launched in 2014/15.